 I recently wrote about how to be friends with your ex and this is a point I covered in detail there.
 Basically, until you’re at a point where you’ve come to terms with the breakup, trying to be friends with them just won’t work.

 Your motivations will probably be all wrong and there’s simply too much tension between you.
 Also, you aren’t ready to see them with another guy yet.
+You might want your ex to miss you like you miss them, but there's no certainty of that.
+And it's not something you want to focus on anyway.

 Give yourself time to recover, read my article about how to transition to being friends and then go for it.
 Just when you’re really ready for it.